teach-afp/www/input/lec.md

 * **Optional reading**:
   - Applicative Functors are introduced in Real World Haskell Chapter 10, used more later in the same book Chapter 16.
-  - Haskell -- The Craft of Functional Programming: Chapter 12 on overloading, Chapter 16 on abstract types, and Chapter 17 on laziness.
+  - Haskell &mdash; The Craft of Functional Programming: Chapter 12 on overloading, Chapter 16 on abstract types, and Chapter 17 on laziness.
   - The Haskell School of Expression: Chapter 12 on type classes, Chapter 14 on streams, Section 18.1 on higher-order types.